adamwsciubiak/EmoRegAss/README.md

 This version implements the formal architecture described in the paper: **"Towards an Affective Intelligent Agent Model for Extrinsic Emotion Regulation" by Pico et al. (2024)**.

 It replaces the purely LLM-based planning of the original prototype with a deterministic `PicoPlanner` that selects actions based on user emotional state, a target equilibrium, and personality traits, as detailed in the paper.
+The most recent version also features a **dynamic, learning-based planner** that evolves over time through Q-learning, as detailed in the paper (however this aspect still needs some love).

 ---

 ### Features

 -   **Classifier-Ready Emotion Recognition:** The emotion recognition module is designed to be swapped with a formal classifier model.
--   **Theory-Grounded Planning:** Implements the `PicoPlanner`, which uses formulas from the source paper to select the optimal regulation strategy.
+   **Dynamic, Learning-Based Planning:** Implements a `PicoPlanner` enhanced with a `QLearningManager`.
+The agent's strategy begins with a "warm start" based on the paper's static formulas and then **learns and adapts** from user interactions via Q-learning.
 -   **Toggleable RAG Executor:** The `ActionExecutor` can generate responses using either static, pre-defined templates or a dynamic RAG pipeline for detailed technique descriptions.
 -   User-configurable personality traits (OCEAN model).
 -   Interactive chat interface with real-time emotion trajectory visualization.